peercal/peercal-web/README.md

 #### `feeds`

-An array of hardcoded read only calendar feeds, which can't be deleted by the user.
+Array of hardcoded read only calendar feeds, which can't be deleted by the user.
 Useful to define for your own organization where you want your users to always have a particular set of feeds available.

 Each item in the array can have the following properties:

 * `url` (string, _required_) A `hyper://` address to the feed
 * `background` (string, _optional_) The background color of the feed
 * `color` (string, _optional_) The text color of the feed

+#### `swarmOpts`

+Configuration object passed to `hyperswarm-web` for bootstrapping websocket and webrtc connections.
+It has the following properties:

+* `bootstrap` (array of strings, _required_) List of `hyperswarm-web` servers

 ## License